ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

 ## Highlights

 - **Batch Logging**: Uses the modern [batching API provided by Serilog](https://github.com/serilog/serilog/pull/2055).
 - **Structured Log Storage**: Log events are stored with full structured information, including timestamp, log level, message template, rendered message, and optional trace/span identifiers.
-Exceptions associated with log events (including all chain of `InnerException`s) are stored in a separate table, capturing type, message, stack trace, and source.
+Exceptions associated with log events (including all chain of `InnerException`s) are also stored, capturing type, message, stack trace, and source.
 - **Time Zone Awareness**: Log timestamps can be configured to use any timezone available in the system.
 - **Database Rotation**: The sink supports automatic rotation of the SQLite database based on configurable age and size thresholds.
 - **Retention Management**: Archived databases can be automatically pruned.